-Students should plan their program for four years, making sure their schedule will meet both graduation requirements and their personal goals.
+- 1. All students are required to take the equivalent of seven full-time courses as a minimum each semester.
+A minimum of 120 credits are required to receive a Marblehead High School Diploma. - 2.
+Credits are earned only when courses are fully completed.
+Partial credit will not be assigned when courses are dropped or when students are removed. - 3.
+If a student is placed in a full-year course any time after the first quarter, the credits earned for that course will be determined by the principal. - 4.
+In addition to the above requirements, students must earn qualifying scores on the English, Science, and Mathematics MCAS exams to receive a Marblehead High School diploma.
+SELECTING COURSES Students should plan their program for four years, making sure their schedule will meet both graduation requirements and their personal goals.
 As you select courses be sure to discuss selections with parents, teachers and Guidance Counselor.
 Please check each course for prerequisites.

-COURSE PLACEMENT REVIEW PROCESS

-The purpose of the review process is not to limit student or parent choice, but to ensure that such choices are based on the best available information about a student's tenacity and perseverance relative to the curricular challenges they will encounter in the coming year.
+COURSE PLACEMENT REVIEW PROCESS The purpose of the review process is not to limit student or parent choice, but to ensure that such choices are based on the best available information about a student's tenacity and perseverance relative to the curricular challenges they will encounter in the coming year.
 If a student believes he/she would like to change course levels, the first step is to discuss his/her concerns with the classroom teacher.
 Students wishing to override a teacher's recommendation must complete a Placement Review Form, available online.
 Once completed and electronically signed by a parent or guardian, the form should be submitted by the due date outlined in the course selection materials.
 The principal may contact the parent/guardian depending on the nature of the request and may require a placement test to gather further information before making a decision.

-If a student overrides a teacher's placement recommendation on appeal, s/he will be expected to remain at the selected level for the first quarter.
+If a student overrides a teacher's placement recommendation on appeal, he/she will be expected to remain at the selected level for the first quarter.
 A level change may be made earlier, but only in extreme circumstances with the approval of the lead teacher and an administrator.
 In all cases, a student's grades in the previous level of the course will be directly translated to the new level of the course.

-Course Level Changes During the Academic School Year

-Moving Up a Level:
+Course Level Changes During the Academic School Year Moving Up a Level:

 - To move up, students must achieve an A for their first quarter grade in their current class.
-The student is responsible for having a conversation with their current teacher and school counselor a week prior to the end of the quarter. - Students will not be allowed to move up after the first quarter. - The current teacher and parents must all be in agreement.
-An email will be sent to the associated lead teacher by the guidance counselor. - The student must then follow up with his/her school counselor to finalize the process. - The change may not be granted if moving the student causes sections to be over or under enrolled - It is the student's responsibility to make up the missed work - Moving up into an AP course is not permitted.
+The student is responsible for having a conversation with their current teacher and school counselor a week prior to the end of the quarter. - Students will not be allowed to move up after the first quarter. - The student must then follow up with his/her school counselor to finalize the process. - The change may not be granted if moving the student causes sections to be over or under-enrolled - It is the student's responsibility to make up the missed work - The student will receive a "W" on their transcript in the lower level course, which indicates the withdrawal. - Moving up into an AP course is not permitted.
 Moving Down a Level: